Photo by Ken Yotsukura Photography

 CHUANG Stage, the LaunchPad Resident Theater at the Boston Center for the Arts, produces bold, two-show seasons centering pan-Asian narratives and deep creative community engagement.
 Under Alison’s leadership, the company has secured significant institutional support from the Barr Foundation, the National Endowment for the Arts, the New England Foundation for the Arts, and The Boston Foundation—sustaining year-round programming and expanding Boston’s cultural landscape.

-Previously, Alison served as Associate Producer at HowlRound Theatre Commons, producing national and international projects such as the Mellon Foundation National Playwright Residency Program and the International Presenter Commons, and as Connectivity Producer at Company One Theatre, producing initiatives like the Better Future Series and Branch Out with C1 in partnership with the Boston Public Library.
+From 2020 to 2025, Alison served as Associate Producer at HowlRound Theatre Commons, producing national and international projects such as the Mellon Foundation National Playwright Residency Program and the International Presenter Commons, Under the Radar Symposium, and as Connectivity Producer at Company One Theatre, producing initiatives like the Better Future Series and Branch Out with C1 in partnership with the Boston Public Library.

 Her directing and dramaturgy credits include I Love XXX at Emerson Stage (Jinghui Meng, translated by Claire Conceison), The Fortune Teller (a collaboration with TC Squared Theatre Company), and The Chinese Lady (Central Square Theater).
 As a sought-after facilitator and speaker, Alison has led conversations on Asian American representation in the arts with organizations such as Pao Arts Center, Huntington Theatre Company, ArtsEmerson, UConn’s Asian American Cultural Center, Guerilla Opera, Asian American Women’s Political Initiative, Asian American Playwrights Collective, and Central Square Theater.